erictsai6/angular-slider/README.md

 <script src="build/angular-slider.min.js"></script>
 ```

-And add `vr.directives.slider` as a dependency for your app:
+And add `ghs.directives.slider` as a dependency for your app:

 ```javascript
 angular.module('myApp', ['vr.directives.slider', ...]);